JordanRL/Roster/docs/roster/latest/Roster/App.md

     description
     :   *No description available*

+    **Application->has Description**

     Returns true if the command exists, false otherwise.

+---

 !!! signature "public Application->getNamespaces()"
     **return**